 - The National Institute of Standards and Technology – Framework for Cyber Security.
 This is quickly becoming the de facto standard for implementing data security.
 While data privacy and data security are two separate things, you cannot have appropriate data privacy without solid data security practices.

 - The 2015 Verizon Data Breach Investigations Report.
 This is a free resource full of great information and data about data breach issues.

 - A Sample Data Privacy Notice.
 A great example of a “state of the art” privacy notice is that of Microsoft.
-The Microsoft privacy notice covers multiple Microsoft businesses in a one clean, user friendly document.
-I would keep this on hand as model to emulate and monitor it for changes as those changes are likely changes I would need to consider making to my own notice.
+The Microsoft privacy notice covers multiple Microsoft businesses in one clean, user-friendly document.
+I would keep this on hand as a model to emulate and monitor it for changes as those changes are likely changes I would need to consider making to my own notice.